eseckft/BitAds.ai/README.md

 Miners are incentivized with TAO tokens, not based on the client's payment offer, but on the sales they attract.
 This system ensures cost-effective advertising for clients while rewarding miners substantially for their efforts.
 <br><br>

+# How BitAds works?

+1. Advertisers launch marketing campaigns on BitAds through one of the apps built on top of the platform. <br>
+2. BitAds leverages the Bittensor network to distribute marketing tasks among miners. <br>
+3. These miners promote campaigns across the web, driving real sales and earning TAO rewards based on their effectiveness. <br>
+4. Validators then evaluate and score these efforts, ensuring transparency and fairness in the process.

 # The First Incentivized Marketing Task
 <p align="center">